9 Adventurous New Orleans Outdoor Activities

 It turns out that many companies do this in order to guarantee people see alligators on their tours.
 Alligator sightings = positive reviews = more money.

 Alligators are everywhere.
 You’ll see them, and you don’t have to feed them marshmallows to increase your odds!
 Feeding gators trains them to associate humans with food.
-That’s not good for anyone, either the gators or us humans!
+That’s not good for gators OR us humans!

 Finally, there’s yet another reason to choose Beyond the Bayou: they go out to the Maurepas Swamp Wildlife Management Area, about 45 minutes outside the city.
 Most other swamp tours and water activities in New Orleans are much closer, meaning they’re also more crowded.